apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 1 - Creating a simple hosted target/README.md

 2. Next click on `package.json` from the scripts view in the lower left hand navigation pane.
 ![image alt text](./media/clickOnPackageDotJson.png)

 3. Update the package.json as per the following.
-We're adding threw new dependencies that the hosted functions service will automatically install for us and which we'll need going forward.
+We're adding threw new dependencies that the hosted targets service will automatically install for us and which we'll need going forward.

 ```javascript
 {